matsengrp/cft/README.md

 You can get a comprehensive help menu by running `bin/dataset_utils.py -h`.
 You may also wish to directory use the script which does the initial extraction of data from partis, `bin/process_partis.py`.

+Note that in order for the data to process correctly, the following must be true of the naming scheme for sequences:

+* must not include any of the characters: `:`, `;`, `,`

 ## Running the pipeline